 Imagine your daily routine: waking up, grabbing your toothbrush, and squeezing on your toothpaste.
-For years, perhaps even decades, that toothpaste has contained fluoride, a trusted ingredient for fighting cavities.
+Also, for years, perhaps even decades, that toothpaste has contained fluoride, a trusted ingredient for fighting cavities.
 But what happens when you decide to switch to a non-fluoride toothpaste?
 It might seem like a simple change, but like any shift in your health regimen, there can be surprising side effects.

 Main Subheading: Understanding the Shift to Non-Fluoride Toothpaste